Yesterday's Enterprise: Critical reception

 The episode has been well received by reviewers.
 In a retrospective review, Zack Handlen of The A.V.
 Club praised the episode for quickly establishing the premise and stakes, as well as turning Tasha Yar's death into one of the episode's "strongest emotional beats ...
 Tasha's determination to die with meaning by the end of [the episode] transforms her from a misstep into something more noble and sad."
 In contrast, Tor Books' Keith DeCandido wrote that while the guest stars were excellent, Tasha Yar's return for a "TV death" is the episode's major flaw: "It is, in short, a scripted death, and you can see the marionette strings", he wrote.
 Film critic Jordan Hoffman wrote that the episode is "heavy, Philip K. Dick-ian stuff that actually takes some thought to follow and ... all victories come at a cost", and that it is a fan favorite episode for good reason.
 Likewise, Den of Geek reviewer James Hunt praised the episode for finding the human stakes in the story, elevating it above standard science fiction time travel stories.

 Critic Marc Bernardin described the episode as Star Trek's "smartest time-travel experiment" and a fan favorite.
-Time Magazine rated "Yesterday's Enterprise" as one of the top ten moments of Star Trek, including television series and films up to that time.
+Time magazine rated "Yesterday's Enterprise" as one of the top ten moments of Star Trek, including television series and films up to that time.
 They note the work of multiple writers on this episode, which they remark "polished the episode into a taut, unpredictable thriller with an exhilarating complement of phasers and photon torpedoes."
 The Toronto Star listed The Next Generation's time-shifting episodes, including "Yesterday's Enterprise", as one of the twenty best elements of the show, with Comic Book Resources ranking the episode the second-best time-travel episode in all of Star Trek.
 Fans attending the Star Trek 50th Anniversary convention in 2015 voted "Yesterday's Enterprise" the fifth-best episode of the franchise.
-The episode ranked as one of The Next Generation's top episodes in lists by Entertainment Weekly, The Hollywood Reporter, and Nerdist, and as one of the best episodes of all of Star Trek by Empire, IGN, and TV Guide.
+The episode ranked as one of The Next Generation's top episodes in lists by Entertainment Weekly, The Hollywood Reporter, and Nerdist, and as one of the best Star Trek episodes of all time by Empire, IGN, and TV Guide.
 The episode is a favorite and influence to John Logan and Roberto Orci, writers for the film Star Trek: Nemesis (2002) and the reboot Star Trek (2009), respectively.

-In a 2018 Io9 ranking, the Enterprise C from this episode was regarded as the 4th best of 11 Enterprise designs in the Star Trek franchise, ahead of the Enterprise D: "It’s almost a shame this wasn’t the Enterprise of the show and the D was the one-off design."
+In 2016 SyFy ranked "Yesterday's Enterprise" as the No. 1 best time travel plot in Star Trek.